 You also don’t necessarily need an expensive printer.
 I had a cheap inkjet photo printer that did an amazing job (sadly it has gone to printer Heaven now).
 I also have a colour laser printer multifunction centre which really doesn’t do as a good job.
 Sometimes it’s memory just doesn’t have the capacity to remember high image content so it can struggle.
 I also often use my parent’s much better quality colour laser printer which actually does do a pretty good job.

 I always recommend a thicker paper or card stock than standard copy paper.
+To give you an idea, most copy papers (at least in Australia) are 80-90gsm.

 For wall art I like to use at least 190gsm or higher.
 But you could easily go lighter particularly if it’s going into a frame.
 You can also use photo paper.
 I often like to use a smooth satin finish but once it’s in a frame you don’t really notice it so it comes down to more of a personal preference.